alphagov/gds-pre-commit/README.md

 # gds-pre-commit
 This repository is here to assist GDS users in setting up pre-commit hooks that can improve the quality and security of projects hosted on GitHub.

+## Secrets
+One of the main motivations for using pre-commit hooks is to prevent secrets being pushed to GitHub repositories.
+When we say secrets we mean things like private keys, API tokens, SSH keys, AWS keys or Slack keys.
+All of these 'secrets' are used to authenticate or authorise users to services we use or own and would be beneficial for an attacker to steal.

 ## pre-commit framework
 One of the easiest ways to get started with pre-commit hooks is by using the [pre-commit framework](https://pre-commit.com/).